Peekaey/AWS_Scripts/README.md

-# Collection of useful scripts/templates for AWS
+# Collection of scripts/templates for AWS

 This repository contains a collection of useful scripts and templates for AWS.